DanoBroz/github-user-search-app/README.md

 -   Search for GitHub users by their username
 -   See relevant user information based on their search
 -   Switch between light and dark themes
--   **Bonus**: Have the correct color scheme chosen for them based on their computer preferences. _Hint_: Research `prefers-color-scheme` in CSS.

 ### Screenshots